opeodedeyi/cre8ive-backend/README.md

 ### urls for the account related app that you need to know about
 1. verify-email/again/

-    This expects an email to be provided then it sends a verification email to the user to verify their email.
-This is necessary when the verification email has expired and they didnt verify their email
+    This expects an **email** to be provided then it sends a verification email to the user to verify their email.
+This is necessary when the verification email has expired and they didn't verify their email.
     ```
     {
         "email": ""